How to Register a Company in Nigeria: A Step by Step GuideAbbakin

 Partnership is the relationship that exists between persons with a common goal of carrying out a business.
 To safeguard your investment you need to have a written and duly registered partnership agreement.

-You can equally decide to register churches, associations, clubs and other Non Government Organizations (NGOs) if that is what you want.
+There is another type of company that is under the part B of CAMA know as Incorporated Trustee which is a little bit complex.
+Under this incorporated trustee you can equally decide to register churches, associations, clubs and other Non Government Organizations (NGOs) if that is what you want.

 Additionally, registering a Public Limited Company (PLC) will mean a higher legal, accounting, tax service costs and enough paper works.

-You may be required to hold directors meetings and annual shareholders’ meetings, etc. as stated in the company formation and filling documents.
+Of course, you may be required to hold directors meetings and annual shareholders’ meetings, etc. as stated in the company formation and filling documents.

 A private limited liability company end with the word LTD while a public limited liability company ends with PLC.
 And once you’re incorporated, be sure to follow the rules as required by law.